KQM-git/TCL/docs/combat-mechanics/internal-cooldown.md

 # Internal Cooldown

-In Genshin, various abilities and mechanics exhibit the effects of limitations upon sequential instances of elemental application, damage, and poise damage.
+In Genshin, various abilities and mechanics exhibit the effects of limitations upon sequential instances of Elemental application, damage, and poise damage.
 The system that imposes these limitations is most commonly referred to as *internal cooldown* (abbv. *ICD*) by the Genshin community.

 ICD is a significant factor in theorycrafting as it drastically affects how a particular character's kit plays into team optimization and what team roles they can satisfy.

 ## Motivation

-For motivation, we use elemental application as intuitive example.
+For motivation, we use Elemental application as intuitive example.
 Below is a video of Hu Tao attacking the Electro Hypostasis in its vulnerable state via her Pyro-converted Normal Attacks.

 <YouTube id="FAaem0Lfg7A" title="ICD Motivation" />

 From the video, we observe that only two Overloads reactions are triggered yet Hu Tao attacks with Pyro damage four times.
-This leads to the conclusion that Genshin imposes a system that restricts how many times certain attacks can apply an element.
+This leads to the conclusion that Genshin imposes a system that restricts how many times certain attacks can apply an Element.

 This conjectured system also generalizes to damage (e.g. Transformative reaction damage) and poise damage, limiting the number of damage/poise damage instances that can occur over some span of time.
 This system is known as *internal cooldown* or *ICD* for short.

 ## Intuitive Overview

 Here we give a simplified but commonly accepted understanding of ICD.
 For most purposes of theorycrafting and general understanding, it is sufficient enough to apply the main ideas of ICD.
-Again, we use elemental application as an example keeping in mind that ICD also applies to damage and poise damage.
+Again, we use Elemental application as an example keeping in mind that ICD also applies to damage and poise damage.

 Generally speaking, ICD is controlled by two parameters: a **timer** and a **hit count**.
 For the sake of clarity, we will use *default ICD* (very common configuration for many character abilities).
 Default ICD results in the following:
-* A hit can apply an element once every 3 hits or
+* A hit can apply an Element once every 3 hits or
-* A hit can apply an element once every 2.5 seconds.
+* A hit can apply an Element once every 2.5 seconds.

 For this reason, it is common to say that default ICD is *2.5 seconds or 3 hits*.
 There is an additional component of ICD; however, that often leads to confusion for those new to ICD.
 That is